codewitch-honey-crisis/i2cu/README.md

 Wire SDA to 21
 Wire SCL to 22

 The screen is designed to sleep after a brief period in case the TTGO is on battery.
-Press a button to wake it up.
+Press the left button to wake it up.

+Holding the left button pauses any display.
+Clicking the right button changes serial mode from text to binary Long pressing the right button selects the baud rate.